Application of the level-set model with constraints in image segmentation: The level-set method for the image segmentation

 \subsection{Time-space discretized framework of the level-set method}

 We discretize the initial-boundary value problem (\ref{eq:level-set-segmentation})--(\ref{eq:level-set-segmentation-3}) by means of the method of complementary finite volumes developed by Handlovi\v{c}ov\'a et al. \cite{HandlovicovaMikulaSgallari-2003} in the context of a class of level-set equations arising in the image processing.
 Let $\tau$ be a time step for time discretization.
-Let $h=(h_1, h_2)$ be spatial discretization steps such that $h_i = \frac{L_i}{N_i}$ for some $N_i\in \mathbbm{N}^+, i=1,2$.
-We define a numerical grid, its closure and its boundary as
+Let $h=(h_1, h_2)$ be spatial discretization steps such that $h_i = \frac{L_i-K_i}{N_i}$ for some $N_i\in \mathbbm{N}^+, i=1,2$.
+We define a numerical grid

-For a function $u \in C\left(\clos{\Omega}\times(0,T];\R{}\right)$ we define its piecewise constant approximation on $\clos{\omega}$ at the time $k \tau$ as a grid function defined by $u^k_{ij} = u\left(ih_1,jh_2,k\tau\right)$.
+For a function $u \in C\left(\clos{\Omega}\times(0,T];\R{}\right)$ we define its piecewise constant approximation on $M_h$ at the time $k \tau$ as a grid function defined by $u^k_{ij} = u\left(ih_1,jh_2,k\tau\right)$.
 We furthermore introduce a dual mesh $V_h$ defined as